Pros and Cons of Studying Online

 - Distance education doesn't offer all courses on the web, so students pursuing certain degrees may not find their courses available.
 Understandably so, because not all educational programs are suited for an on-line study, a good example being the medical courses.

-Distance Education - Thanks to IT technologies
+Online Education - Thanks to IT

 Technological innovations have changed the complete scenario of the learning system with the introduction of the concept of distance education.